To the Top

 Number of selected data cells are:

 Average payment of child pension for a given month converted into PPS.
 The benefits are before tax.
 Included is the age group 0-17 years.
 Calculated as average payment for individuals or total payment divided by recipients at a specified month around year-end.
-The calculation method used is specified in the country-note.
+Method of calculation is specified in country-note.

 Country